Charge Number Dependence of the Dephasing Rates of a Graphene Double Quantum Dot in a Circuit QED Architecture

-Our hybrid graphene-DQD/superconducting resonator device is shown in Fig. 1.
-The coupling of cavity to randomly located graphene flasks is a technical challenge.
-To meet this challenge, we have designed and fabricated a half-wavelength superconducting reflection-line resonator consisting of two differential microstrip lines which does not require the ground plane that is indispensable in traditional transmission-line designs.
-The microwave field is mostly confined between the two strips, which at each point along the line has an electrical potential with opposite sign (180 degree phase shift).
-The RLR is coupled to a regular transmission line via a 180 degree hybrid, which splits the microwave signal into two opposite phases [Fig. 1(a)].
-The reflected microwave signal is measured using a network analyzer (NA).
-This RLR structure is a flexible design that could accommodate the coupling of multiple qubits (see supplementary materials).
+Figure 1 shows the graphene-DQD/superconducting resonator device studied here.
+We have designed and fabricated a half-wavelength reflection line resonator (RLR) \cite{Vladimir:science,Zhang:APL} consisting of two differential microstrip lines.
+Contrasting traditional transmission mode designs, this design does not require the ground plane, and its microwave field is mostly confined between the two superconducting lines, where each point along the lines has an electrical potential with opposite sign (180-degree phase shift).
+The basic structure of the DQD along with the adjacent quantum point contact channel (black region in Fig. 1(b)) was defined by plasma etching of an exfoliated graphene flake \cite{Da:SR}.
+The two arms of the resonator were separately connected to the sources (S)of two DQDs [see Fig. 1(b,c)].
+We only consider one of the DQDs in this experiment and all gates of the other DQD were always grounded.
+The samples were mounted in a dry dilution refrigerator with a base temperature of 26 mK.
+As the back gate is zero biased, the charge carrier in the DQD should be hole, according to our previous experiments \cite{Da:SR}.
+The resonator was coupled to a semi-rigid microwave transmission line via a 180-degree hybrid, which split the microwave signal into two components of opposite phases [Fig. 1(c)].
+The reflected microwave signal was measured using a network analyzer.
+More details about the measurement setup can be seen in the supplementary materials \cite{Suppl:2014,pozar2004,Childress:PRA,Wiel:RMP,Collett:PRA,Kimble:PRA,Carmichael:PRL,Marco:PRB,Deng:arxiv}.